 - Facilitated by STEP staff.

-- Participants in this course must have their own copy of Joseph Martos' Doors to the Sacred (Liguori, Missouri: Triumph Books, 2001).
-Earlier editions of this text are acceptable.
+- Participants in this course must have their own copy of Joseph Martos' Doors to the Sacred (Liguori, Missouri: Triumph Books).

 - Weekly reading of assigned texts.